 Engineered signaling systems for bio-inspired molecular communication.

-In an effort to understand the limits of chemical communication, we are engineering E. coli transmitter cells that make homoserine lactone (HSL) autoinducers, and also E. coli receiver cells that encode the HSL receptor and respond by producing green fluorescent protein.
-The synthetic QS circuits to manipulate chemical communication and to validate mathematical models of cell signaling within engineered microfluidic devices (see MoNaCo project on the links page).
+In an effort to understand the limits of chemical communication, we engineer E. coli transmitter cells that make Vibrio quorum sensing signal molecules, and E. coli receiver cells that encode receptors that respond by producing green fluorescent protein.
+The synthetic QS circuits we design manipulate chemical communication and are used to validate mathematical models of cell signaling within engineered microfluidic devices. (see MoNaCo project on the links page)